PATELLAR SUBLUXATION PAIN GUIDE

 BACK IN ACTION

-Once the pain diminishes, VERY slowly ease back into your normal daily and athletic activities.
+Once the pain diminishes, slowly ease back into your normal daily and athletic activities.
+Let pain be your guide.
+If it hurts, back off!

 -- Check with your doctor or PT prior to initiating a new exercise program --